Rural Resident Medical Officer Cadetships

 Cadetship recipients are unable to hold a RAMUS or MRBS at the same time.

-Bonded Medical Place (BMP) students without scholarships are eligible to apply.
+Bonded Medical Place (BMP) students are eligible to apply.

 Applicants must be Australian or New Zealand citizens or permanent residents of Australia.